peoplesoft-info/peoplesoft-azure-sso/README.md

 Make sure the web profile is set up to allow CORS and Framable from the origin of your identity provider.

+## Error code 127

+There are many possibilities that causes signon error code 127.
+If there are no errors in the logs (tracesql or APPSRV), check that any relevant user switching pages are registered as that may be the cause.
+A browser network trace will likely show a signout right before the redirect to the user switching page if the component is not registered.

 ## Error code 129

 If you get error code 129: `UnAuthorized Token has been detected by the System.